Muadh-Adekunle-Monsuru/400L-Notes/Second Semester/CPS 404/Goals of Network Security.md

   * Performing a specific action

 ---
+## **Additional Security Concepts**

-In some security field some additional concepts are needed to present a complete picture, two of the most commonly mentioned are:
+In some areas of cybersecurity, additional concepts are necessary to present a complete picture of a secure system.
+Two of the most commonly referenced are:

-- **Authenticity**: property of being genuine and being able to verify and trusted
-- **Accountability**: true secure systems are not yet an achievable goal we must be able to trace a security breach to a responsible party.
-System must keep record of their activities to permit later forensic analysis.
+* **Authenticity**
+  Refers to the **genuineness** of data or communication.
+It ensures that data, messages, or users are verifiable and trustworthy.

+* **Accountability**
+  Since achieving perfectly secure systems is not currently possible, it is crucial that systems can **trace security breaches** to responsible parties.
+This requires systems to maintain detailed logs of all activities to enable **forensic analysis**.

+---

-Implementing A Network Security Policy:
+## **Implementing a Network Security Policy**

-After a security policy has been defined the next step is to implement it.
+Once a security policy has been created, the following steps are essential for its successful implementation:

-1. All stakeholders in the company, including management and endusers, must agree on the security policy.
-2. It is critical to educate users, the affected parities, including management on why security is important.
-3. Security does not come for free, implementing security is expensive and often an ongoing expense
+1. **Stakeholder Agreement**
+   Ensure that all parties—management, technical staff, and end users—**understand and agree** with the security policy.

+2. **User Education**
+   Educate all affected individuals, including management, on the **importance of security** and their role in maintaining it.

+3. **Cost Considerations**
+   Recognize that **security implementation is costly** and often requires ongoing investment.

+4. **Cost and Risk Communication**
-4. It is important to management and financial people about the cost and risk analysis, done in coming up with the security policy.
+   It is essential to communicate the **cost-benefit and risk analysis** involved in developing the policy to management and financial stakeholders.

+5. **Defined Responsibilities**
-5. Clearly define responsibilities of the various people for the various path of the network and their reporting relationship.
+   Clearly assign **roles and responsibilities** for different parts of the network infrastructure, including reporting structures.

+---

-Elements of network design:
+## **Core Elements of Network Design**

+A well-structured network security architecture typically includes:

-1. Firewall
+1. **Firewall**
-2. Remote access VPN
-3. Intrusion detection
+   Acts as a barrier between trusted and untrusted networks, controlling incoming and outgoing traffic.

+2. **Remote Access VPN**
+   Enables secure communication for remote users by encrypting the connection.

+3. **Intrusion Detection System (IDS)**
+   Monitors network traffic for suspicious activities and potential threats.

-4. security AAA server
+4. **Security AAA Server**
-5. SSH: Secure Shell
+   Provides **Authentication, Authorization, and Accounting** services to manage user access.

+5. **SSH (Secure Shell)**
+   A cryptographic protocol for **secure remote administration** and data transfer.

-6. Access Control & Access Limiting
+6. **Access Control & Access Limiting**
+   Ensures that users only have access to the resources and data necessary for their roles.

 ---